 Net interest.
-Net interest expense was approximately \$148,000 for the three months ended September 23, 2012, compared to \$112,000 for the same period in 2011, and \$353,000 for the nine months ended September 23, 2012, compared to \$631,000 for the same period in 2011.
-Interest expense was lower for the nine-month period due to a lower average outstanding debt balance and a lower effective interest rate.
+Net interest expense was approximately \$340,000 for the three months ended September 23, 2012, compared to approximately \$630,000 for the same period in 2011, and was approximately \$940,000 for the nine months ended September 23, 2012, compared to approximately \$2.0 million for the same period in 2011.
+The decreases in interest expense for both the three- and nine-month periods of 2012 were primarily due to a change in redemption value of a mandatorily redeemable noncontrolling interest in a joint venture.
+See "Note 1" and "Note 2" of the "Notes to Condensed Consolidated Financial Statements" for additional information.

 Income tax expense.
-Our effective income tax rates were 33.8% for both the three and nine months ended September 23, 2012, representing increases of 4.7% and 1.7%, from the prior year rates.
+Our effective income tax rates were 33.7% and 33.8% for the three and nine months ended September 23, 2012, respectively, representing increases of 4.9% and 1.8%, from the prior year rates.
 Our effective income tax rate may fluctuate from quarter to quarter for various reasons, including the settlement or resolution of specific federal and state issues.
 The prior year included significant favorable tax resolution items.